 - Parents whose parental rights are terminated no longer have the right to make educational decisions on behalf their child.

-If a student is referred for special education or a student eligible for special education who may require a surrogate parent transfers into the district, the district special services office will be notified of the potential need.
-The special services office will then select a trained individual who can adequately represent the student to ensure that all student rights are observed.
+If a student is referred for special education or a student eligible for special education who may require a surrogate parent transfers into the district, the district special education office will be notified of the potential need.
+The special education office will then select a trained individual who can adequately represent the student to ensure that all student rights are observed.

 The person selected as a surrogate: